-I have been there once last year, it was unexpected good compare to Jean Georges NYC and Shanghai.
-To me Jean Georges Tokyo is a safer choice for French – elegant interioer and nice ambiance, loved the counter seats and open kitchen, efficient service and all the servers can speak proper English, not hard to get a reservation, affordable (lunch), and of course, delicious food.
+I have been to Jean Gorges once last year, it was unexpected good compare to Jean Georges NYC and Shanghai.
+To me Jean Georges Tokyo is a safer choice for French - elegant interioer and nice ambiance, loved the counter seats and open kitchen, efficient service and all the servers can speak proper English, not hard to get a reservation, affordable (lunch), and of course, delicious food.

 Lunch at Jean Georges is really worth-of-value, a three course set is only priced at 4800 JPY.
 While if you come in for dinner for the same three dishes, it cost you 9800.
 During lunch time, you can also order the signature Egg Caviar for an additional charge.
 Dishes on the menu are quite light and healthy, in all senses for my liking compare to Robuchon in the same area.

 As mentioned, i found the food at Jean Georges Tokyo very light and healthy, this time i am surprised to find they even have cold pressed juice on the drink list - a green one made largely with green vegetables, and a red one with beets and root veggies.
 A very healthy drink to pair with my healthy fancy lunch.

 I added the signature Egg Caviar as the first appetizer, a bit expensive for an egg though.
 Egg Caviar is the ever-famous creation of Chef Jean-Georges Vongerichten, who is the owner of all Jean Georges restaurants around the world.
 Inside the egg is warm scrambled eggs, topped with cold cream with a regal dollop of caviar.
 Warm ,creamy, and umami, but the scrambled egg inside was a bit salty for my liking.